Search Close Search

 Beth A. McCormick, PhD

-The 39th annual meeting will be held on Tuesday, May 14, 2024, and will focus on the microbiome and the gut.
-The event will be held in person at the Albert Sherman Center on the UMass Chan Medical School campus.
+The 39th annual meeting was held on May 14, 2024, and focused on the microbiome and the gut.
+The event was held in person at the Albert Sherman Center on the UMass Chan Medical School campus.

-The talk, titled “Navigating the Gut Highway: Insights Into Microbiome-Driven Health and Disease,” will be delivered by Beth A. McCormick, PhD, professor and chair of the Department of Microbiology & Physiological Systems, and founding director of the UMass Center for Microbiome Research.
+An informative talk, titled “Navigating the Gut Highway: Insights Into Microbiome-Driven Health and Disease,” was delivered by Beth A. McCormick, PhD, Worcester Foundation for Biomedical Research Chair II, professor and chair of the Department of Microbiology & Physiological Systems, and founding director of the UMass Center for Microbiome Research.

 Beth A. McCormick, PhD